CFYL/CParts/README.txt

 Waterfall is a dependency.
 StockWaterfallEffects is not a hard dependency, but is strongly recommended.

-Templates are copied from MOD StockWaterfallEffects without edits.
+Templates are copied from MOD StockWaterfallEffects but renamed.
 EngineFX are copied from MOD StockWaterfallEffects with minor edits.
 StockWaterfallEffects is licensed under CC-BY-NC-SA 4.0 license.
 Author of StockWaterfallEffects is @Knight of St John on the KSP forums.